Turret lathe: History

 Turret lathes became indispensable to the production of interchangeable parts and for mass production.

 The first turret lathe was built by Stephen Fitch in 1845 to manufacture screws for pistol percussion parts.
 In the mid-nineteenth century, the need for interchangeable parts for Colt revolvers enhanced the role of turret lathes in achieving this goal as part of the "American system" of manufacturing arms.
 Clock-making and bicycle manufacturing had similar requirements.
 Christopher Spencer invented the first fully automated turret lathe in 1873, which led to designs using cam action or hydraulic mechanisms.

 From the late-19th through mid-20th centuries, turret lathes, both manual and automatic (i.e., screw machines and chuckers), were one of the most important classes of machine tools for mass production.
 They were used extensively in the mass production for the war effort in World War II.

+The U.S. company Warner & Swasey was one of the premier brands in heavy turret lathes between the 1910s and 1960s; it became the world's largest manufacturer of such lathes by 1928.
+During World War II, it employed 7,000 people and produced half of the turret lathes manufactured in the United States.

 Types

 There are many variants of the turret lathe.
 They can be most generally classified by size (small, medium, or large); method of control (manual, automated mechanically, or automated via computer (numerical control (NC) or computer numerical control (CNC)); and bed orientation (horizontal or vertical).

 1920 Cincinnati Ames turret lathe.
 The round turret is on the right.